harvester/docs/docs/networking/harvester-network.md

     subnets:
       - type: DHCP
 ```
-Harvester is fully compatible with the [cloud-init network configs](https://cloudinit.readthedocs.io/en/latest/topics/network-config-format-v2.html) which your can refer to for more details.
+Harvester is fully compatible with the `cloud-init network configs`.
+You can refer to the [documentation](https://cloudinit.readthedocs.io/en/latest/topics/network-config-format-v2.html) for more details.

 ### Configure DHCP servers on Networks